tenyo-app/pydomprob/README.md

 ## Overview

-Keep your business logic tidy and abstract the observability code away.
+Keep your business logic comprehensible by abstracting the observability code away.

 **Turn this:**